cfabiolongo/IMMAGENE/README.md

 ### MongoDB (Docker use case)

 ---------------
-In the case of using a mongoDB container, the latter can be accessed by the link: http://localhost:8087/ (user/password are set in config.ini).
+In the case MongoDB container, Mongo Express can be accessed by the link: http://localhost:8087/ (admin/tribes).

 ```sh
 > docker-compose -f mongo.yaml up